Chinese Dynasties Overthrown Because of a Woman

-Imperial Chinese history is full of incidences of entire dynasties overthrown, or descending into irreversible decline, because of a ruler’s infatuation with a beautiful consort.
+Imperial Chinese history is full of incidences of entire dynasties overthrown or descending into irreversible decline because a ruler was infatuated with a beautiful consort.

-While many such episodes are much intertwined with legend i.e. not entirely unverifiable, they are widely embraced by the Chinese as warnings against irresponsible rule.
+While many such episodes are much intertwined with legend, i.e., not entirely unverifiable, they are widely embraced by the Chinese as warnings against irresponsible rule.
 They also exemplify the Chinese metaphor hong yan huo shui (红颜祸水).
-The metaphor literally means “a beautiful feminine face is a cesspool of disasters.”
+The metaphor means “a beautiful feminine face is a cesspool of disasters.”

 1. Mo Xi (末喜)

-Jie, the final ruler of the Ancient Xia Dynasty i.e. the mythical first Chinese dynasty, was said to be an exceptional cruel despot.
+Jie, the final ruler of the Ancient Xia Dynasty, i.e. the mythical first dynasty of China, was described as an exceptionally terrible despot.

-Like the case of Da Ji (see below) though, it is unknown whether this cruel beauty truly existed.
+Like the case of Da Ji (see below), though, it is unknown whether this cruel beauty truly existed.
 In fact, even the existence of the Ancient Xia Dynasty is still debated.
-Records about the Xia Dynasty did not exist till several centuries after the believed destruction of Xia.
+Records about this mythical first dynasty did not exist till several centuries after its supposed destruction.

 2. Da Ji (妲己)